JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 ## Requirements
 Grief requires gts teamCount "2" to work properly in the server config turn it off when loading non-grief maps

-## Better countdown hud
-An addon for grief regarding countdown ui, to enable this copy the lines from better-countdown-hud.gsc and replace lines 243 - 246 on main.gsc

 ### Changelog
 //Players are set to spectator state directly instead of being killed Reverted to killing players on Grief only